-The building of The Romanian Peasant Museum is placed in Bucharest, Piata Victoriei, right next to “Grigore Antipa” – the Museum for Natural Sciences, and the Museum of Geology.
+The building of The Romanian Peasant Museum is located in Piata Victoriei in Bucharest, right next to “Grigore Antipa” Museum of Natural Sciences and the Museum of Geology.

-In 1912, on the premises of the former Mint Building and of the Mavrogheni Palace, the foundation of the “Highway Museum” was laid, meant to “honor our ancestors’ art under such a shelter that is worthy of its significance”, as it had been written in the document signed by King Carol I and buried under the building foundations.
+In 1912, within the precincts of the former Mint Building and the Mavrogheni Palace, the foundation of the “Museum on the Road” was laid, meant to “honor our ancestors’ art in a home that is worthy of its significance”, as it had been written in the document signed by King Carol I and buried under the foundations.

-In the 60s, a new wing of offices and auxiliary rooms is added in total discordance with the style conceived by Ghika-Budești.
-A huge mosaic, characteristic for the quasi-proletkult period in Romanian Communism, individualizes the new wing.
+In the 60s, a new wing of offices and auxiliary rooms is added, in total discordance with the style conceived by Ghika-Budești.
+A huge mosaic, characteristic for the quasi-proletkult period of Romanian Communism, individualizes the new wing.